As y’all know, Everyone Poops*. However, what comes after can make a big difference in your daily life.

-Toto washlets are best installed as part of a home remodel, because they are electrical appliances, and therefore require a nearby power outlet.
+A Toto washlet or other toilet bidet is best installed as part of a home remodel, because it’s an electrical appliance, and therefore requires a nearby power outlet.

-It’s best to have this done by a qualified electrician, to ensure safety.
+It’s better to have this done by a qualified electrician, to ensure safety.
 It seems obvious to me that running an extension cord would not only be unseemly, but also very dangerous.

-If you only need the basic bidet feature, you can buy the bidet separately and have a plumber install it over a regular toilet.
+If you only need the basic bidet feature, you can buy the bidet seat separately and have a plumber install it over a regular toilet.
 This will run you about $250 – $400, plus the installation of the power outlet.
-It will also lack the auto-flush and seat-opening-and-closing features.
+Because it’s only a bidet seat (and not a fill toilet bidet) also lack the auto-flush and seat-opening-and-closing features.

 You don’t need a Toto washlet to live.
 However, it’s a huge, daily quality of life improvement.
 Once you use one, you won’t want to live without it.